top of page

 • 1 min read

-As the series continues, the relationship between the body and the surrounding material becomes more active.
-The fabric no longer simply encloses the figure; it begins to respond to gesture, movement, and pressure from within.
+As the series develops, the relationship between the body and the material becomes more active.

 Self-portrait where hands draw translucent fabric inward across the torso, tightening the wrapping.